HectorVeraO/NES_Emulator/README.md

 # WDNES
-In progress NES emulator for Windows and web browsers.
+In progress emulation platform for Windows and web browsers.

 ## Long term goals
-Build a working NES emulator with readable code, though I'm still far from both :sweat_smile: and explore new areas of development.
+Have fun while learning.
+Build an emulation platform with some of my favorite consoles (NES, SNES and PS1).

 ## Current TODOs
 1. Improve debugging of MOS6502 and 2C02.
 2. Add multiple input devices with custom key mapping.
 3. Improve implementation of 2C02.
 4. Setup scripts to build with emscripten.
+5. Setup web client.
+6. Start SNES emulator.